 “Associated Builders and Contractors is proud to honor Price Electric with a best-in-class Excellence in Construction Eagle Award for their tremendous work in completing the University of Iowa Children’s Hospital Centralized Emergency Power Generator Facility safely, on time and on budget,” said 2017 ABC National Chair Chuck Goodrich, president of Gaylor Electric Inc., Indianapolis.

 “The dedication to innovation, productivity, and world-class craftsmanship demonstrated by Price Electric and its employees produced awe-inspiring results that any project owner would be proud of.”

-Price Electric used an adaptive and collaborative approach when planning the simultaneous work that needed to be done in three non-adjacent locations in order to provide backup generator power to the children’s hospital.
-The large scale generation facility houses three 40,000lb generators, providing 6MW of emergency backup power to the University of Iowa Children’s Hospital.
+Price Electric used an adaptive and collaborative approach when planning the simultaneous work needed in three non-adjacent locations to provide backup generator power to the children’s hospital.
+The large-scale generation facility houses three 40,000lb generators, providing 6MW of emergency backup power to the University of Iowa Children’s Hospital.
 Although the facility is over a mile away, the generators distribute power throughout the hospital in 9.2 seconds.